atk4/data/docs/references.rst

         }
     }

-Loading model like that can produce a pretty sophisticated query
+Loading model like that can produce a pretty sophisticated query:

 .. code-block:: sql